The Developer's Guide to Web Accessibility Compliance

 3. It’s the right thing to do.

-As we’ve seen, it’s not always easy to browse the interwebs for users.
+As we’ve seen, it’s not always easy to browse the internet for users with disabilities.

-People crave information, and it’s our job to deliver it to them in the most efficient way possible.
+People crave information (and need services), and it’s our job to deliver it to them in the most efficient way possible.

 Instead of thinking from the organization’s point-of-view, we should instead think from the user’s point-of-view when selling, planning, developing, and testing websites.